shantanusharma/crispr-gpt-pub/README.md

 The backbone of CRISPR-GPT involves multi-agent collaboration between four core components:

 (1) **LLM Planner Agent** is responsible for configuring tasks based on the user’s needs.
 It automatically performs task decomposition based on the user’s request, the descriptions of the currently supported tasks, and internal knowledge.
-The state machines of the selected tasks are chained together to fulfill the user’s request.

 (2) **Task Executor Agent** implements the chain of state machines from the Planner Agent, and is responsible for providing instructions and feedback, receiving input from User-Proxy Agent, and calling external tools.
-State machines are central to the Task Executor, where each state is responsible for one round of interaction with the user.
-The instruction is provided to the user first with sufficient information for the current decision-making step and the required inputs.
-After receiving the response from the user, it provides output and feedback, where Tool Providers are potentially called during the execution of the state.
-Afterward, the state machine transits to the next state.

 (3) **LLM User-Proxy Agent** is responsible for interacting with the Task Executor on behalf of the user, where the user can monitor the process and provide corrections to the User-Proxy Agent if the generated content needs modification or improvement.
-It generates responses to every step of the state machine on behalf of the user.

 (4) **Tool Providers** support diverse external tools and connect to search engines or databases via API calls.